My easy homemade pizza dough recipe

 That's the frustrating part of yeast breads...it doesn't matter how good your ingredients are.
 It's about the process you use to put them together.

 Once the yeast is frothing (usually about 5 min), pour the water / yeast mixture in the mixing bowl.
 Then throw the garlic in.
-Use your fork to stir the mixture for a minute or two.
-Don't worry if the dough started getting clumpy.
-It should look like the below-left image anyway.
+If you have a mixer with a dough hook, please use this.
+Otherwise you're going to have to mix and kneed the dough by hand.
+Mix the dough until it's smooth with no clumps.